 I'm going to start this article off with a bit of a rant and confess something to you right off the bat: I can't stand William Shakespeare.

-First of all, his stories aren't as breathtakingly brilliant as they're hyped to be.
+First of all, his stories aren't as breathtakingly brilliant as they've been hyped to be.
 They just aren't.
 Two teenagers who obsess over each other and then commit suicide?
 A prince who wants to kill a man for sleeping with his mother, and imagines that the man killed his real father in order to do it?
 A king who is insecure about his hunchback?
 Come on.